 Marloes Sands, Pembrokeshire, Wales

-This mile-long Pembrokeshire gem is popular with fossil hunters, anglers, surfers and birdwatchers but there was nobody here when I visited late one September afternoon last year.
+This mile-long Pembrokeshire gem is popular with fossil hunters, anglers, surfers and birdwatchers but there was nobody here when I visited late one September afternoon.
 Marloes (pronounced Mar-loiss) is a 15-minute walk from the National Trust carpark on the Marloes Peninsula; there is nothing here but rock pools, seabirds, cliffs and, at low tide, lots of creamy sand – at high tide the beach almost disappears so best to time your visit accordingly.

 Penbryn, Cardiganshire, West Wales